mmjulkowska/MVApp/README.md

 MVApp can calculate [summary statistics](https://en.wikipedia.org/wiki/Summary_statistics) functions (e.g. mean, median, standard deviation) in the main panel sub-tab "Summary data".

-Select the dataset that you would like to use in the upper left corner of the main tab, and select the functions that you want to be calculated in the upper right corner.
-After selecting everything click "Unleash summary statistics":
+Select the dataset that you would like to use in the upper left corner of the main tab, and select the functions that you want to be calculated in the upper right corner.Then click "Unleash summary statistics":

 ![03_outliers_17](https://user-images.githubusercontent.com/14832460/38311203-472c28a2-3827-11e8-846a-f89b377fb732.png)